Platelet-Rich Plasma: What You Can Expect from PRP Hair Maintenance

 - Can be used in conjunction with other hair loss therapies.

 The benefits of PRP are numerous, and the procedure is a simple one that doesn’t even require a friend to drive you home after.
 Instead, head out with that buddy to party after your luscious locks start coming back in.
-If you need extra tips on looking great during your outing, check out the BSG Dispatch.
+If you need extra tips on looking great during your outing, check out the BSG Mag.

 PRP vs Other Hair Restoration Methods